Posted on Friday, February 1st, 2013 by Loyd Bourgeois

 Many judges will ask several of these hypothetical questions of the vocational witness, some of which will elicit a list of jobs that a hypothetical person could do, while other questions will elicit (the desired response – “No Jobs”, from your perspective) the response that there are no jobs that a person with these restrictions can perform.

 In addition to the judge’s questions, either your representative or you can ask questions.
 The questions are usually designed to include significant limitations such that the response “no jobs” is given.

 The point here – even if you hear the response “no jobs” from one or more of the hypothetical questions, it does not mean that your case will be approved.
-The opposite is also true – just because a VE says there are jobs to most of the hypos, but “no jobs” to one hypo, the judge can determine that you are disabled.
-Unfortunately, in most cases vocational testimony rarely generates reliable clues - you are going to have to wait a few more weeks to learn the outcome of your case.
+The opposite is also true – just because a vocational expert says there are jobs to most of the hypotheticals, but “no jobs” to one hypo, the judge can determine that you are disabled.
+Unfortunately, in most cases vocational testimony rarely generates reliable clues – you are going to have to wait a few more weeks to learn the outcome of your case.

 If you are worried about addressing the VE during your hearing, it never hurts to talk to or retain an experienced Social Security attorney who can help you properly prepare your case.